kram-capital/alba-docs-optistruct/getting-started.md

 !!!
 The very first thing you must do, if you haven't already is join our Discord at https://discord.gg/albatherium !!!
+!!!
+You will also need the Tradingview charting platform from https://www.tradingview.com/ !!!

 ### Grab your license

 Visit https://albatherium.com/ and grab your copy of OptiStruct. <!-- TODO Learn the process from the team -->